windsorcli/talos-incus/README.md

 ## Signing

-Releases are signed with [cosign](https://github.com/sigstore/cosign) using OIDC keyless signing (same as upstream Talos).
+Releases are signed with [cosign](https://github.com/sigstore/cosign) using OIDC keyless signing.
 Signatures are created using the GitHub Actions workflow identity and stored in bundle format.

 **Verify Signatures:**